-Bluebeard at the Soho
+Bluebeard at Soho Theatre

 The set consists of a studded leather armchair, black and ornate.
 It hints at S&M and power.
 It is surrounded by fluorescent tube lights, hanging vertically to add further sexual undertones – dungeon-like.
 High-tempo Motown plays loudly before lone character Bluebeard (Paul Mundell) enters the stage.
 He delivers a monologue about his seduction of women and the violent sex they engage in.